loregamer/bg3-modding-docs/Osiris Scripting/1_Basics/Databases.md

 DB_Overview_Origins((CHARACTERGUID)CHARACTERGUID_S_Player_Ifan_ad9a3327-4456-42a7-9bf4-7ad60cc9e54f, "IFAN");
 ```

+However, it will not work to reuse a database name for one that has the same number of parameters but with different types or in a different order.

 ## Database Type Determination

 The compiler uses the first occurrence of a database to determine the types of its columns.
 It will then typecast values in any further occurrences to match these types.